Adoria298/sophistication/Trade Implementation.md

 ## Representation by Mods

 Much like structures, trade networks are represented under the `trade` object in a tile definition.
 Any values not given are assumed to be zero.
+If no traders are defined, no trade shall be done.

 ### Example